-It depends.
-Each Vilo has 3 gigabit ports (2 available on the main Vilo as 1 is taken for connecting to the modem) that allow for Ethernet backhaul.
+Yes!
+Each Vilo has 3-gigabit ports (2 available on the Main Vilo as 1 is taken for connecting to the modem) that allow for Ethernet backhaul.

-- If you purchased multiple Vilo 1-packs that have not been wirelessly configured, you can reliably connect via Ethernet backhaul.
+- If you purchased multiple Vilo 1-packs that have not been wirelessly configured, you can reliably connect via Ethernet backhaul using the LAN port.

 - If you own a Vilo 3-pack, the 3 units have already been pre-configured to wirelessly connect with each other.
 The same goes for if you have added a Vilo from a different package to an existing network.
-In these scenarios, we don’t recommend Ethernet backhaul to avoid performance issues, but you may implement the following workaround solution.
+To avoid performance issues, please implement the following workaround solution (If you own a 2-pack of our Vilo 6 model (Wi-Fi 6) then the instructions below will still apply):

 - Navigate to the detail page of each sub-Vilo and hit the "Delete This Vilo" button.
 This will remove the sub-Vilos from the Wi-Fi network and reset them to factory settings.